eshagen/D01/gitness.md

 + Add all files to stage for commit: `git add .`
     + OR: Add specific_file to stage for commit: `git add specific_file`
 + Commit changes: `git commit -m "[brief message re: commit]"`
-+ Push to the master branch at your origin: git push origin master
++ Push to the master branch at your origin repo: git push origin master

 ##[Fetch to update your repo from upstream][1]